waggle-sensor/summer2024/blog.md

 # June 18th, 2024
 I spent today training and testing my model on about 300 images that had their corresponding irradiance values.
 This small dataset was because I only gathered data for 30 days.
 Training and testing looked good, showing no signs of overfitting.
 MAE was also pretty good, but their was a slight divergence towards the end of the epochs.
 I discussed with Seongha, and I discovered I had been using the wrong data.
 I am supposed to be using the solarcharge-controller app instead of the solar-irridance one.
 Specifically I am using the env.solar.voltage.array data.
 Now I am downloading a year's worth of data which is taking a while, and then cleaning it.
 Once I complete this, I will train and test the resnet50 model immediately.

+#June 19th, 2024
+I spent today training and testing the model.
+I updated some of the metrics and included accuracy.
+Accuracy is not the best suited for regression analysis but with a good threshold it can help.
+I decided to make 5 this threshold because I felt that I could accept an error of about 5 between predicted and actual values.
+I think this is good for start but I will probably update it to a smaller number.
+I trained and tested the model 2 times today receiving similar results.
+These results showed that the model was learning and generalizing good, but they did not meet the standards we wanted.
+The only thing that would help or help the most would be way more data, but right now that data is unavailable.
+Now I'll be working on the clear sky classifier.

+#June 20th, 2024
+I hope to learn more about how I can categorize images in their respective classes prior to training a model on that.
+I also hope to find some similar models that have already done this type of stuff so that I can possible fine tune them on the data that I have present.